pappymu/accessibleed/django/learnyBackEnd/README.md

 python manage.py runserver
 ```

-Navigate to http://localhost:8000/ to view the matching APi
+Navigate to http://localhost:8000/api to view the matching API